 The headline: The main title of your ad.
 The perfect length?
 Around four words.

-The description: It is usually placed under the headline and it’ll help you to give you more context to your product/service.
+The description: It is usually placed under the headline, and it’ll help you give more context to your product/service.

-The visual: How you communicate visually your product/service.
-Keep in mind, less is more, don’t play with too many elements and watch out the quality of your images.
-This needs to directly support the text message.
-Only if image and text are in sync you’ll be able to communicate a strong story.
+The visual: How do you communicate your product/service visually?
+Keep in mind, less is more.
+Don’t play with too many elements and watch out for the quality of your images.
+They need to support the text message directly.
+Only if the image and text are in sync, you’ll be able to communicate a strong story.

-The call-to-action: Don’t be shy, encourage your audience to take action.
-After reading your ad, you don’t want users to be confused about what to do next; Customize the button and reinforce what action you want them to take also through the text.
+The call-to-action: Don’t be shy, encourage your audience to act.
+After reading your ad, you don’t want users to be confused about what to do next.
+Customize the button and reinforce your call-to-action also through the text.